 - Geo: Groups users based on their system language and geographical location.

-- Behaviour: Shows number of users, classified as new visitors and returning visitors.
+- Behavior: Shows number of users, classified as new visitors and returning visitors.

 - Technology: Specifies the browser, operating system and the network service provider used by the visitors.